ministryofjustice/itpolicycontent/content/ict-security-policy.md

 The ICT security management structure falls within the overall MoJ security management structure.

 The Permanent Secretary, as Accounting Officer, has overall responsibility for all aspects of security.
-The Departmental Security Officer (DSO) and MoJ SIRO support the Permanent Secretary by providing advice on personal, physical and information security policy and procedure.
-The Chief IT Security Officer (CISO) supports the DSO by providing advice on ICT security policy.
+The Senior Security Advisor (SSA) and MoJ SIRO support the Permanent Secretary by providing advice on personal, physical and information security policy and procedure.
+The Chief IT Security Officer (CISO) supports the SSA by providing advice on ICT security policy.
+This structure is depicted in Figure 2.

 ## Identification and Authentication Controls